10 Ways Teachers Can Build Their Students’ Confidence

 It’s important to allow your students many opportunities for success in the classroom.
 If all they experience is failure, they'll never know what they're capable of.

-Be intentional about using effective strategies for English language learners in class.
-Most of these strategies are very beneficial for non-ELLs too, so it's a win-win for all students!
+If you have English language learners in your class, be intentional about using effective strategies for ELLs.
+Most of these strategies are also beneficial for non-ELLs, so it's a win-win for all students!

 If a student does poorly on an assignment or assessment, consider if the concept needs to be retaught.
 This is particularly the case if most students in the class scored low on it.